erickmartins/docker-from-omero-poc/README.md

 # docker-from-omero-poc
  proof-of-concept running docker container from omero web

+# PLEASE READ THIS FIRST
+**Use this at your own risk, and only if you know exactly what you're doing.** If you're in doubt about the consequences of running docker as the OMERO user, please reach out to us.
+Even though we think there are no security issues in doing so, it is very easy to think about scenarios where there ARE issues if this is misused.

 # How-to
 - Edit `test_script.py` so that the `BaseClient` is created pointing to the correct hostname